Individual Therapy

 How Long Will Therapy Last?

-The number of sessions we have together will depend on what you're bringing to therapy and what you want to work on.
-Some people come with a specific issue that may be explored over a shorter period, while others choose to work longer-term to look at deeper themes, patterns, or past experiences.
+The short answer is: it depends.
+Some people have a specific issue that we may explore over a shorter period, while others choose to work longer-term to look at deeper themes, patterns, or past experiences.
 There's no right or wrong amount of time — what matters is what feels most helpful for you.

-Every six to twelve sessions, we'll take time to review how therapy is going.
+Every six to twelve sessions, we'll review how therapy is going.
 This gives us a chance to reflect on what's been helpful, what's shifting, and whether you'd like to make any changes to the focus or direction of our work.

 Fees